muhkartal/NeuroMed/docs/code_standarts.md

 # Code Standards

-This document outlines the coding standards and best practices for the MedExplain AI Pro Medical Literature module.
+This document outlines the coding standards and best practices for the Vital AI Pro Medical Literature module.
 These standards ensure code consistency, readability, and maintainability across the project.

 ## Python Standards